rafsanahmad/News-Feed/README.md

 # News-Feed
-A news feed application to show data from JSON in Recylerview
+A news feed application to show data from local JSON file in custom Recylerview